-If the student is not satisfied with the outcome within the department and wishes to appeal further, he or she must appeal within ten days of notification to the Associate Dean for Graduate Affairs.
-The Associate Dean may refer the student to the CLA Graduate ombudsperson, who shall be one of the two students serving on the Graduate Committee.
+The Director of Graduate Affairs will designate one of the two students serving on the College of Liberal Arts (CLA) Graduate Committee as the grievance ombudsperson.
 The ombudsperson must not be in the appealing student’s home department.
-In that case, the ombudsperson should attempt to ascertain the facts of the case, gather documents relating to the case, and reach a solution, meeting with the parties involved at the department level.
-The ombudsperson will report to Associate Dean and to the Graduate Committee within twenty- one days of assignment to the case.
+The ombudsperson will attempt to ascertain the facts of the case through the review of submitted documents and interviews with any relevant parties involved at the department level.
+The ombudsperson will submit a summary to the Director of Graduate Affairs and to the Graduate Committee within twenty- one class days of assignment to the case.

-Any member of the CLA Graduate Committee who is also a member of the department from which the grievance arises shall withdraw from consideration of the grievance.
+- Any member of the CLA Graduate Committee who is also a member of the department from which the grievance arises shall withdraw from consideration of the grievance.

 - All documents in the grievance or appeals process shall be treated confidentially.
 All records shall be cumulative and shall be forwarded to the next higher level of appeal.

 Approved: December 1997, Updated: April 2017